geekkid1/geekkid1.github.io/userpages/info/info2.md

 <br> <br>
 We put the code for our robot on an Android phone using Android Studio.
 We then attach the phone to the bot and attach a second phone to a set of controllers.
 We use Direct Wi-Fi to connect the two phones and place the bot on the game field.
-We can then run Autonomous programs (or "*opmodes*") or TeleOp (driver controlled) opmodes.
+We can then run Autonomous programs (or "*opmodes*") or TeleOp (driver controlled) opmodes. <br> <br>
+This year our robotics team made it to the Virginia State Championship, in my second year on the team!